ouravantgarde/red-rainbow/weapons.md

-Fires a high velocity bolt.
+Fires a high velocity bolt, which makes a small AoE.
 Every projectile shot past four will slow Avnlyla down by 25%, becoming **Immobilized** after 8 shots.

 This goes away when holstered and the build-up resets when the weapon refreshes.